IF YOU MISSED OUT, START PLANNING FOR NEXT YEAR!

 How much do party suites cost?

-We have arranged for a discounted rate for Party Suites of $130 per night (if paid before February 1) in addition to a bonus rebate of $30 per night (maximum $60) to be paid after the Con if your suite qualifies.
-But to earn the rebates we do expect you to create something fabulous to add to the convention experience, and your room must be open for at least twelve hours total, and at least eight hours on Saturday (part of which must fall during the Equinox Ball).
+We have arranged for a discounted rate for Party Suites of $130 per night in addition to a bonus rebate of $30 per night (maximum $60) to be paid after the Con if your suite qualifies.
+But to earn the rebates we do expect you to create something fabulous to add to the convention experience, and your room must be open for at least twelve hours total, and at least six hours on Saturday (part of which must fall during the Equinox Ball).
 Hosts will also be required to pay any charges for furniture removal that they request and/or any tables and chairs to be brought to the suite (these costs are what the hotel charges us.)
 The cost and fees are listed on the Party Suite registration form.
 We will provide you with room keys as soon as the suites are ready, but that may be as late as 3:00pm on Friday.
 Check out is no later than noon on Sunday.
 (Key pick up and return is from Paganicon Operations and NOT the hotel front desk.)
 If you would like more time to set up/clean up and/or if you would like to be open extended hours outside of those times, you will have the option of purchasing Thursday and Sunday nights.
 We will provide the subsidized rate of $130 per night for these nights but not the additional rebate.

-Payment for your reservation will be made directly to the convention’s organizer Twin Cities Pagan Pride, who will then pay the hotel.
+Payment for your reservation will be made to Twin Cities Pagan Pride via EventBrite when you register; we pay the hotel.
 Hosts are responsible for any additional charges due to the condition, unusual cleaning needs, or incidental charges for the suite.